Operation Coronado X: Operation

-On 25 January 1968 the senior adviser of IV Corps Major general George S. Eckhardt had warned all subordinate elements in IV Corps that during the impending Tết holiday ceasefire period the VC were expected to resupply and move into position for a post Tết offensive.
+On 25 January 1968, the senior adviser of IV Corps Major general George S. Eckhardt warned all subordinate elements in IV Corps that during the impending Tết holiday ceasefire period, the VC were expected to resupply and move into position for a post Tết offensive.
 The warning was based on past experience and recent intelligence reports.
-About 10:00 on 30 January the MRF was informed that the Military Assistance Command, Vietnam (MACV) had cancelled Tết truce because of VC attacks on towns and cities in the northern three Corps.
+At about 10:00 on 30 January, the MRF was informed that the Military Assistance Command, Vietnam (MACV) had cancelled Tết truce because of VC attacks on towns and cities in the northern three Corps.
 The MRF was directed to resume offensive operations "with particular attention to the defense of the Headquarters complexes, logistical installations, airfields, population centers and billets."
-The MRF ordered increased reconnaissance in force within the original area of operations, but the infantry was directed to operate close to the major waterways to make feasible a rapid move by water craft towards the population centers.
+The MRF ordered an increased reconnaissance in force within the original area of operations, but the infantry was directed to operate close to the major waterways to make feasible a rapid move by watercraft towards the population centers.
 While two companies of the 3rd Battalion, 47th Infantry Regiment remained to provide security for the firebases, the rest of 3rd Battalion and the 3rd Battalion, 60th Infantry Regiment conducted saturation patrolling to the east towards Cái Bè District.
 At the end of the day, 40 suspects had been detained, 40 bunkers destroyed and several small caches found.

 On 31 January the VC attacked 13 of the 16 provincial capitals in the Mekong Delta and captured large sections of Mỹ Tho, Cai Lậy, Bến Tre, Cái Bè and Vĩnh Long.
 The VC units involved at Mỹ Tho included the 261st, 263rd and 514th Battalions and the 207th Sapper Company, at Vĩnh Long the 306th, 308th and 857th Battalions and local forces, at Cái Bè and Cai Lậy the 261st Main Force Battalion supported by the 530th and 540th District Companies and local forces.
 The MRF had not found any VC in the populated area along the Rach Ruong, but when they moved to return to the Mỹ Tho River local VC attempted to prevent this.
-However the MRF was able to return to their base by 02:20 on 1 February.
+However, the MRF was able to return to their base by 02:20 on 1 February.
 After less than 4 hours rest, the MRF were ordered to conduct operations in the vicinity of Cái Bè.

-When General Eckhardt conferred with II Field Force, Vietnam commander Lieutenant general Frederick C. Weyand on the afternoon of 31 January they agreed that Mỹ Tho, Bến Tre and Vĩnh Long City needed urgent assistance.
+When Eckhardt conferred with II Field Force, Vietnam commander Lieutenant general Frederick C. Weyand on the afternoon of 31 January they agreed that Mỹ Tho, Bến Tre and Vĩnh Long City needed urgent assistance.
 The other regional capitals were doing better.
 COMUSMACV General William Westmoreland directed Weyand to send whatever elements of the 9th Infantry Division in III Corps that he could spare to join Colonel Burt A. David’s 2nd Brigade and the MRF without delay.
 Until the crisis passed, Westmoreland placed the augmented MRF under Eckhardt’s tactical command.